ForestKeeperIO/firewood/README.md

 * `View` - This is the interface to read from a `Revision` or a `Proposal`.
 * `Node` - A node is a portion of a trie.
 A trie consists of nodes that are linked together.
 Nodes can point to other nodes and/or contain `Key`/`Value` pairs.
-* `Hash` - In this context, this refers to the merkle hash for a specific node.
+* `Hash` - In this context, this refers to the Merkle Trie hash for a specific node.
 * `Root Hash` - The hash of the root node for a specific revision.
 * `Key` - Represents an individual byte array used to index into a trie.
 A `Key` usually has a specific `Value`.